Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Methods

-QAOA can be interpreted as a trotterized quantum annealing (QA) algorithm, facilitated by a classical optimization routine.
-Similarly to QA, the time evolution in QAOA is generated by two Hamiltonians, namely the cost Hamiltonian $H_{c}$ and the mixer Hamiltonian $H_{m}$. $H_{c}$ encodes the COP to be solved.
-It is diagonal in the computational basis, and the ground state is the solution of the COP.
-However, $H_{m}$ is not diagonal in the computational basis.
+QAOA can be interpreted as a Trotterized QA algorithm, assisted by a classical optimization routine.
+Similar to QA, the time evolution in QAOA is generated by two Hamiltonians, namely the cost Hamiltonian $H_{c}$ which encodes the specific COP to solve, and the mixer Hamiltonian $H_{m}$.
+The cost Hamiltonian is chosen in a way so that its ground state encodes the solution to the COP.
+Usually, $H_{c}$ is diagonal in the computational basis, and one (or more) of these basis states corresponds to the solution.
+On the other hand, $H_{m}$ is non-diagonal in the computational basis and $[H_c, H_m]\neq 0$.
 The initial state of QAOA is an eigenstate $\vert \Psi_{0}\rangle$ of $H_{m}$.
-The most frequently used mixer Hamiltonian is
+The most commonly used mixer Hamiltonian is

 with the corresponding initial state $\vert \Psi_{0}\rangle = |+\rangle^{\otimes N}$ for $N$ qubits.
-However, depending on the particular COP and the knowledge of a feasible solution set, it may be prudent to use other mixer Hamiltonians~\cite{Hadfield_2019, wang_2020, cook_2020, eidenbenz_grover_2020}.
-To construct the variational ansatz, one alternately applies the unitaries $e^{-\mathrm{i}\gamma_{i} H_{c}}$ and $e^{-\mathrm{i}\beta_{i} H_{m}}$ to $\vert \Psi_{0}\rangle$, where $\{\gamma_{i}, \beta_{i}\}$ are the durations for which these two unitaries act in the $i^{\mathrm{th}}$ layer.
-The former introduces phases between different basis states of the initial state, while the latter creates interference between them.
+Here, $N$ is the number of qubits that is equivalent to the size of the COP, $\sigma^{X}$ is the Pauli-X operator and $\vert +\rangle = \frac{1}{\sqrt{2}}(|0\rangle + |1\rangle)$.
+Depending on the particular COP and the knowledge of a feasible solution set, it may be prudent to use other mixer Hamiltonians~\cite{Hadfield_2019, wang_2020, cook_2020, eidenbenz_grover_2020}.
+To construct the variational ansatz, one alternately applies the unitaries

+on $\vert \Psi_{0}\rangle$.
+Here $\{\gamma_{i}, \beta_{i}\}$ are the durations for which these two unitaries act in the $i$th layer.
+Therefore, optimizing these parameters implies optimizing the time scheme of evolution under the above two unitaries.
+Together, they constitute the $2p$ trainable parameters in a $p$-layer QAOA.
+Application of $U(H_c, \gamma_i)$ introduces phases between different basis states of $\vert \Psi_0\rangle$, whereas application of $U(H_m, \beta_i)$ creates interference between these phases.
+When applied alternatively several times with the proper set of values of $\{\gamma_{i}, \beta_{i}\}$, these unitaries are responsible for the evolution of the state $|\Psi_{0}\rangle$ toward the desired solution.
 After applying $p$ such layers, the final state is

-After each circuit simulation, one measures the expectation value $\langle H_{c}\rangle$ of the cost Hamiltonian, and it is minimized by repetitively updating $\gamma$'s and $\beta$'s using a classical optimization routine, which can be gradient-based or gradient-free.
-The performance of QAOA is evaluated using the Approximation Ratio $r$ defined as,
+After each circuit simulation, one measures the expectation value $\langle H_{c}\rangle = \langle \Psi | H_{c} |\Psi\rangle$, and it is minimized by repetitively updating $\gamma$'s and $\beta$'s using a classical optimization routine, which can be gradient-based or gradient-free.
+The performance of QAOA is evaluated using the approximation ratio $r$ defined as